 The proposed Substitute Senate Bill No. 1560 aims to tackle the energy affordability crisis in Connecticut by establishing the Connecticut Energy Procurement Authority (CEPA).
-This authority will oversee electricity procurement strategies, grid infrastructure investments, and consumer engagement to lower electric system costs.
-Key provisions include the creation of a board of directors with members appointed by state leaders, the introduction of definitions for terms like "demand charge" and "smart meter," and the establishment of the Electric Rate Stabilization Fund to mitigate cost fluctuations.
-The bill also mandates the adoption of smart meters and time-of-use rates, with a focus on enhancing electrification strategies and improving the efficiency of the electric system.
-The bill is set to take effect on July 1, 2025.
+This new authority will oversee electricity procurement strategies, grid infrastructure investments, and consumer engagement to reduce electric system costs.
+The bill highlights inefficiencies in the current procurement process and proposes policies to enhance the electric distribution system's efficiency, including promoting electrification, developing high-voltage fast-charging infrastructure for electric vehicles, and implementing smart meters for dynamic pricing.
+Key provisions include the creation of a board of directors for CEPA, the establishment of the Electric Rate Stabilization Fund to mitigate cost volatility, and the introduction of time-of-use rates to optimize electricity consumption.

 FIN Joint Favorable: 16-245l, 16-243h, 16-243v, 16-243n, 16-243w, 16-245e, 16-245g, 16-245i, 12-412